 Hey there!
 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my link, at no extra cost to you.
 Please see my legal page for more details.

-My dad and I were so lucky to be in Siem Reap for the Khmer New Year or Chaul Chnam Thmey.
+My dad and I were so lucky to be in Cambodia during the Cambodian New Year, which is called the Khmer New Year or Chaul Chnam Thmey.

-For three days Cambodian families are out in the streets wishing each other good luck for the new year, which usually falls on April 13th or 14th based on a lunar calendar.
+During the festivities, families are out in the streets for three days wishing each other good luck for the Cambodian New Year, which usually falls on April 13th or 14th based on a lunar calendar.

 This is the only time of year when boys and girls are encouraged to play together, so organized games are coordinated in the streets and villages.
 It is fascinating to watch the mass flirtation as the search for a spouse is on.